NSW DBP Applicability Checker

 5. What if it is emergency remedial work?

-Emergency work can sit differently to non-emergency remedial work, so timing and process should be reviewed more carefully.
+Emergency work can sit differently to non-emergency remedial work, so timing and process should be reviewed carefully.

-6. What should I do if the result says “timing-sensitive” or “more information needed”?
+6. What should I do if the result says timing-sensitive or more information needed?

-Move to Contact SCE with the relevant project facts so the timing, scope, exclusions and next steps can be reviewed more properly.
+Contact SCE with the relevant project facts so the timing, scope, exclusions and next steps can be reviewed more properly.